Hurricane Laura: Louisiana

 The first report of sustained tropical-storm force winds on land was at Cypremort Point, on Vermilion Bay, where 45 mph winds were recorded.
 Numerous tornado warnings began to be issued throughout Louisiana as Laura approached the coast on August 26.
 An EF0 tornado touched down briefly near Paincourtville, although no damage occurred.
 Another tornado was reportedly spotted by a trained spotter in Bell City, but was never confirmed.
 Coastal water rises began at around 19:00 UTC on August 26.

 Cameron saw at least 9.19 ft of storm surge.
 Holly Beach was extensively damaged as an RV was destroyed and several homes suffered roof damage.
 Storm surge flooding also covered SH 82.
 The town of Hackberry was severely damaged by storm surge flooding and two trains were derailed in Grand Lake, where the Grand Lake High School suffered damage.

 Severe damage occurred throughout Lake Charles with widespread catastrophic-level damage to residential and commercial building roofs and structure, as well as half of all matured trees either blown down, badly stripped of branches, or 'broken over'.
 Double- and Triple-KVA (kilovolt-amp) power transmission towers and lines feeding power throughout the area were heavily damaged and/or destroyed.
-An RV was blown over and many mobile homes in parks were knocked off of their mounts, some rolled over, older ones stripped of their siding and gutted.
+An RV was blown over and many mobile homes in parks were knocked off their mounts, some rolled over, older ones stripped of their siding and gutted.
 The Lake Charles Regional Airport saw a wind gust of 128 mph as well as multiple hangars destroyed.
 Another wind gust in the city reached 137 mph.
 Many windows were blown out of Capital One Tower in Downtown Lake Charles.

 Intracoastal City saw a storm surge of 6 ft.
 Storm surge also flooded over SH 317 at Burns Point in St. Mary Parish.
 In Sulphur, a hotel was damaged.
 Extensive structural damage also occurred in Vinton.
 Softwood trees were blown down on Fort Polk.
 The NWS radar at Fort Polk also suffered a communication outage, causing it to go down.
 A home in Carlyss had its roof and entire back room ripped off, while another home was damaged in New Llano after a carport was blown into it.
 There was extensive damage to trees, power lines and poles, and structures in De Quincy and much of the town of Delcambre was left underwater due to flooding.
 A tree was blown down onto a fraternity house in Lafayette.